stanford-oval/genie-cloud/doc/thingpedia-device-intro.md

 ### Functions
 To add a function, click property button of `Queries` or `Actions` field, type in the name of the function, and click `add` button.
-Do not use `Triggers` field, which is deprecated and exists only to ease the transition of old devices.

 #### Queries and Actions